sharpmachine/framework/wp-content/plugins/seo-ultimate/readme.txt

 * **Rich Snippet Creator**
 	* Easily add rich snippet code to your review posts.
 	* Attract more search traffic with eye-catching supplementary SERP data.
-	* Can add code to old review posts automatically.
+	* Add code to old review posts automatically.

 * **Sharing Facilitator**
 	* Adds buttons that make it easy for visitors to share your content on social networking sites (thus building links to your site).